An elementary proof of convergence to the mean-field equations for an epidemic model: Mean-square convergence result

 Consider a complete graph of $n$ nodes and let $X_n(t)$ be a Markov process describing which nodes in the network are infected at time $t$.
 An infected node infects each neighbor at a rate $\tau/n$ and recovers at a rate $\gamma$.
 We let $I_n(t):=\num_I (X_n(t))$ be the number of infected nodes and $i_n(t):=I_n(t)/n$ the infected fraction.
 We may sometimes drop the dependence on $t$ and $n$.

 Our goal is to prove the following theorem.
-It shows that the dynamics of the expectation of the infected fraction converges in mean-square on finite time-intervals to the mean-field approximation as the population increases.
+It shows that the infected fraction converges in mean-square on finite time-intervals to the mean-field approximation as the population increases, and it gives upper and lower bounds on the expectation of the infected fraction.